sharoncchan/cs50-final-project/README.md

 ### Database

-Database stores all users details and the conatcts of each users
+Database stores all users details and the contacts of each users

 Each of the files contains: